Heikowi/HWIFileDownload/README.md

 # HWIFileDownload

 HWIFileDownload simplifies file download with `NSURLSession` on iOS.
-Parallel file download can be controlled with a complete set of operations: start, cancel, pause, resume.
+Parallel file download can be controlled individually with the complete set of operations: start, cancel, pause, resume.
 Single file and total download progress is reported with `NSProgress`.

 ## Features